japinell/KU-CBC-Homework-10-Team-Profile-Generator/README.md

 CTRL + C
 ```

 A link to a walkthrough video demonstrating the application functionality is provided [here](https://drive.google.com/file/d/1C78ZRwOAJkPUPp96jouGpzFw-bIt1IXp/view).
+In addition, a video demonstrating how to test the application is provided [here](https://drive.google.com/file/d/130wfX9qfxNKQa8vcTvxbt3pc2eJsWXZa/view).

 ## License